a-h-b/binny/README.md

 # binny

 ## Quickstart
 Here is a quick guide on the installation and test run of binny.
-Please check out the longer description below to set up binny on a cluster environment
+Please check out the longer description below to set up binny on a cluster environment.

 1) Clone this repository with git
 ```